JohnResse1/ML_code_four-electron-LiOH-pathway-for-ultra-stable-lithium-oxygen-batteries/README.md

 # Machine-learning analysis for the Li–O₂ battery catalyst dataset

-This directory contains the analysis code and data used for the machine-learning results reported in the manuscript *Machine learning-driven regulation of the four-electron LiOH pathway for lithium–oxygen batteries with prolonged stability*.
+This directory contains the analysis code and data used for the machine-learning results reported in the manuscript *Machine learning-driven regulation of the four-electron LiOH pathway in lithium–oxygen batteries with prolonged cycling*.

 ## Contents